Buckinghamshire Council’s stunning new public space, The Exchange, is open

-Durkan will construct the scheme.
-Hunters Architects have designed the building on behalf of Durkan and Bradley Murphy Design have designed the new public square.
+The scheme has been built by Buckinghamshire Council’s development partner Durkan.
+Hunters Architects have designed the building on behalf of Durkan, and Bradley Murphy Design have designed the new public square.

-The Exchange is the latest stage in AVDC’s regeneration of the town centre and it’s an important investment to help transform the town into the place of choice for entertainment and arts.
+The Exchange is the latest stage in Buckinghamshire Council’s regeneration of the town centre and it’s an important investment to help transform the town into the place of choice for entertainment and arts.

 The new public square has been funded by a grant from the South East Midlands Local Enterprise Partnership (SEMLEP), and it recognises the importance of creating high-quality spaces as town centres continue to face the challenges of online shopping.

-Since 2010, Aylesbury Vale District Council has developed Aylesbury Waterside Theatre, Waitrose, Travelodge, and a new public car park.
-The University Campus, Aylesbury Vale at the head of the refurbished canal basin opened in 2015, to complete the District Council’s transformation of this area of town.
+Since 2010, Buckinghamshire Council has developed Aylesbury Waterside Theatre, Waitrose, Travelodge, and a new public car park.
+The University Campus, Aylesbury Vale at the head of the refurbished canal basin opened in 2015, to complete the Council’s transformation of this area of town.

-AVDC will own the freehold and Durkan the long lease on the apartments.
+Buckinghamshire Council will own the freehold and Durkan the long lease on the apartments.
 The apartments will be for private sale and are split between 36 two bed with two bathrooms and 11 one bed, one bathroom.
-All apartments will either have a balcony or a terrace..
+All apartments will either have a balcony or a terrace.

-Four restaurants will face the new public square.
-Each restaurant will have outdoor eating space.
+Four restaurants will face onto the new public space, each with an outdoor eating space.

-Zizzi is one of the restaurants opening at The Exchange.
-Although leases have been signed with some exciting restaurants, names are yet to be announced.
-AVDC is working to ensure that the restaurants complement those already in the town, and include some international cuisine, as well as being family-friendly.
+First to open was Rococo Lounge, with Italian favourite Zizzi coming soon.
+Although leases have been signed with some other exciting restaurants, names are yet to be announced.
+Buckinghamshire Council is working to ensure that the restaurants complement those already in the town, and include some international cuisine, as well as being family-friendly.

 A study undertaken by leading food and beverage consultants, Coverpoint, shows that Aylesbury has significant gaps in the number and range of eating places in the town centre, particularly given the growing population and the national trend for people who like to combine shopping with socialising.

-AVDC’s decision to keep the ownership of the restaurants is in keeping with its policy of using capital money which it can borrow at a very competitive rate to improve the town centre whilst using the rent from tenants to pay back the borrowing and provide an income stream to help pay for other district council services.
+Buckinghamshire Council’s decision to keep the ownership of the restaurants is in keeping with its policy of using capital money which it can borrow at a very competitive rate to improve the town centre whilst using the rent from tenants to pay back the borrowing and provide an income stream to help pay for other council services

 The commercial space